 Granting of variable remuneration is subject to the prior determination of a total amount of variable remuneration (taking into account the requirements of section 7 of the InstVergV).
 This amount is determined at the end of each financial year, within the framework of a formal and transparent process.
-The variable remuneration to be granted for 2022 was approved as part of the review in 2023.
-For the examination of requirements according to section 7 of the InstVergV, pbb uses relevant recovery threshold values as indicators in line with the reporting on recovery and resolution plans (in accordance with the EU SRM Regulation and the German Act on Restructuring and Resolution (Sanierungs- und Abwicklungsgesetz - "SAG").
-Provided all requirements were fulfilled, and the Group disclosed (positive) consolidated profit in its IFRS financial statements, a total amount available for disbursement as variable remuneration is then determined.
+The variable remuneration to be granted for 2023 was approved as part of the review in 2024.
+As indicators of the need for an in-depth examination of the legal requirements, pbb uses relevant recovery threshold values from the restructuring plan.
+Provided all legal requirements were fulfilled, and the Group disclosed (positive) consolidated profit in its IFRS financial statements, a total amount available for disbursement as variable remuneration is then determined.
 In the event of a net loss it is unlikely that the full amount would be earmarked for variable remuneration.